Veeyonce/sysc3303/sysc3303/diagram and readme/README.txt

              * Uses the same port for receiving responses
       * TFTPHost.java
              * Parent class for printing the information
+	     * read and write function for client and server
+      * TFTPServer.java
+             * Includes code for the server.
+   	     * Create a Listener thread to receive the requests from the client
+             * Wait for shutting down
       * TFTPServerHandler.java
              * Uses threads to handle file transfer for the server
              * Receives requests, either read or write and sends back appropriate response.
       * TFTPServerListener.java
-             * Listener process of the server using only one socket with port 69
+             * Listener thread of the server using only one socket with port 69
              * Creates a new thread for every request received to handle it
              * Checks for shutdown status before every request
       * TFTPSim.java